veliovgroup/ostrio/docs/nginx-monitoring.md

 # Go to nginx directory
 cd /etc/nginx

-# There is various online websites
+# There are various online websites
 # where you can easily generate
 # login / password pair
 # if you don't trust them